 A shagged cut with soft curls for women over 40 is by far one of the most stylish and trendy ways to show off curls.
-A tip to keeping your hair hydrated at night, sleep with a humidifier to enhance texture and shaggy layers.
-Try a silk pillow case to keep the curls happy all night long.
+A tip for keeping your hair hydrated at night: sleep with a humidifier to enhance texture and shaggy layers.
+Try a silk pillowcase to keep the curls happy all night long.

 A mullet shag with choppy bangs is an ideal edgy style for a creative!
 Textured bangs and shag haircuts for medium-length hair are both sophisticated and interesting.
 Try adding a pop of color for an extra boost.